dariok/eXgit/README.md

 3. run `mvn package`

 ## install
+The packaged version includes all third-party JARs necessary to run eXgit.
+By using it you agree to the licenses under which these software packages are published;
+all licenses can be found in `THIRD-PARTY.TXT`.

 1. copy `target/exgit-0.1-jar-with-dependencies.jar` into your exist-db home directory `eXist-db HOME/lib/user`
 2. register eXgit module in `exist-db HOME/conf.xml`: